FrancisLibs/todolist/README.md

 Then check [http://localhost](http://localhost)

 Several users have been created when creating the fake data.

-Under other names, they are:
-Admin, essai, anonyme, and many others.
+* Under other names, they are : Admin, essai, anonyme, and many others.

-All with the same password: “password”
+* All with the same password : “_password_”